MalekMansour/Sparkle-Pets/ideas.md

 * Cut the pet's nails
 * Give shower to the pet
 * Dress up the Pet
-* Play Minigames?
+* Play Minigames
-* Make the Pet dance
+1. Drop Ball

 ## Game Menu
 * Pause